Overview

 Irene Hwang is an associate who focuses her practice on patent litigation.
 Irene has litigated on behalf of defendants and plaintiffs in federal District Court and the U.S. International Trade Commission, working on all phases of the case from pre-suit diligence through trial and post-trial.

-Irene’s experience includes developing and building invalidity, non-infringement, and infringement positions; developing claim construction positions; writing Markman briefs and arguing at Markman hearings; drafting expert reports and preparing experts for deposition; writing summary judgment briefs and motions to strike; preparing witnesses for trial; and drafting post-trial motions.
+Irene’s experience includes strategizing and developing invalidity, validity, non-infringement, and infringement positions; developing claim construction positions, writing Markman briefs and arguing at Markman hearings; taking and defending depositions; collaborating with experts on technical reports and preparing experts for deposition and trial; writing summary judgment briefs and motions to strike; and drafting post-trial motions.
 Irene has also written appellate briefs for the Court of Appeals for the Federal Circuit.

 Irene’s experience extends across a broad range of technologies, including solar cell, lithium-ion battery, semiconductor, medical technology, software, and consumer goods.